defi-wonderland/aztec-patterns/patterns/add-homomorphic/README.md

 # Additive homomorphic encryption

   This demonstrate the use of additive homomorphic encryption using exponential ElGamal (credit to Bank of BabyJubjub).
-  A detailed description of the ElGamal algorithm can be found here: https://en.wikipedia.org/wiki/ElGamal_encryption as well as as the additive homormophic property of its exponential variant here:https://crypto.stackexchange.com/q/3626
+  A detailed description of the ElGamal algorithm can be found [here](https://en.wikipedia.org/wiki/ElGamal_encryption) as well as as the additive homormophic property of its exponential variant [here](https://crypto.stackexchange.com/q/3626)

-  This implementation uses the noir_elgamal library, which is an exponential ElGamal over the BabyJubjub curve.
+  This implementation uses the [noir_elgamal library](https://github.com/jat9292/noir-elgamal), which is an exponential ElGamal over the BabyJubjub curve.

   This example demonstrates the use a few concepts:
   - The obvious use of exponential ElGamal to have a public variable holding a counter that can be incremented by anyone,